 Structures of Equality (SoE) are graphic organizers that help students map out a math story.
 The 3 different SoEs are:

-A SoE is made of three crucial elements.
+A SoE consists of three crucial elements.
 When a student includes all three, it indicates comprehension.
 They MUST:

 Students must understand what is happening in order to utilize SoEs.
 They know which parts of the story are represented in each part of the model, the relationship between those parts, and where the equality within the relationships exist.